coreos/docs/os/configuring-date-and-timezone.md

 3.coreos.pool.ntp.org
 ```

-### Changing NTP Time Sources
+### Changing NTP time sources

-`Systemd-timesyncd` can discover NTP servers from DHCP, individual
-[network][systemd.network] configs, the file [`timesyncd.conf`][timesyncd.conf],
-or the default `*.coreos.pool.ntp.org` pool.
+`Systemd-timesyncd` can discover NTP servers from DHCP, individual [network][systemd.network] configs, the file [`timesyncd.conf`][timesyncd.conf], or the default `*.coreos.pool.ntp.org` pool.

 The default behavior uses NTP servers provided by DHCP.
-To disable this, write
-a configuration listing your preferred NTP servers into the file
+To disable this, write a configuration listing your preferred NTP servers into the file `/etc/systemd/network/50-dhcp-no-ntp.conf`:
-`/etc/systemd/network/50-dhcp-no-ntp.conf`:

 ```ini
 [Network]